dfinity/motoko/doc/md/stablememory.md

 ``` motoko no-repl file=./examples/StableLog.mo
 ```

 The shared `add(blob)` function allocates enough stable memory to store the given blob, and writes the blob contents, its size, and its position into the pre-allocated regions.
-One region is dedciated to storing the (hetergeneously-sized) blobs, and the other is dedicated to storing their (fixed-sized) meta data.
+One region is dedicated to storing the blobs of varying sizes, and the other is dedicated to storing their (fixed-sized) meta data.

 The shared `get(index)` query reads anywhere from the log without traversing any unrelated memory.